shacharlevy/Cloudexify/README.md

 # LearnedSecondaryIndex

 ## Overview
-This repo is the main codebase for our paper _LSI: A Learned Secondary Index Structure_.
+This repo is the main codebase based on this paper _LSI: A Learned Secondary Index Structure_.

 Learned Secondary Index (LSI) is a first attempt to use learned indexes for indexing unsorted data.
 LSI works by building a learned index over a permutation vector,